Creating and running load tests does not come naturally. These tasks require knowledge of testing and a profound understanding of the target app.

 Creating a test

-The Sandbox configuration allows you to test your script in BlazeMeter's cloud and ensure everything works well.
+The Sandbox configuration allows you to test your script in BlazeMeter's cloud and ensures everything works well.

 Here are some common issues you might come across: